 Vice President of Events

 Pujita is a junior at Saint Francis High School.
-She loves chemistry and physics.
-She is particularly interested in astrophysics.
+She loves studying science and math, and she is particularly interested in astrophysics.
 She has been active in the Synopsys Science Fair for the past few years and was a Broadcom MASTERS Semifinalist in 2016 and Finalist in 2017.
-Outside of science, she plays many instruments and is part of her school’s Marching Band, Concert Band, and Jazz Band.
+Outside of science, she plays many instruments and is part of her school’s Marching Band, Symphonic Band, and Jazz Band.
 She also performs the classical Indian dance called Kuchipudi.
-Pujita currently leads the Voices Franklin McKinley program and was previously a KIPP Heartwood Co-lead.
+Pujita currently leads the Ave Crux and Voices Franklin McKinley programs and was previously a KIPP Heartwood Co-lead.
+She also helped out with the organization and instruction of the 2020 Virtual Summer Camp.

 Director of Tech